crandylb/small/README.txt

 09/10/2014 CRB Update initsym with TKIND
-12/06/2014 CRB Fix two obo bugs in testlex: lex.s1, testlex.s1 02/28/2015 CRB Many updates and additions for testscan
+12/06/2014 CRB Fix two obo bugs in testlex: lex.s1, testlex.s1 02/28/2015 CRB Many updates and additions for testscan 03/01/2015 CRB Corrected some typos

-The purpose of this directory is to contain files presenting my language Small.
+This directory contains files presenting my language Small and development of a compiler written in Small.

 Contents of this directory:
 README.txt       this file